Green online icon

 Before You Start

 While it may seem disgusting, you need to look at your dogs’ poop regularly as it’s possible to learn a lot about a dog’s health by looking at their poop.
 One of the first signs of illness in your dog can be changes in color, consistency, and frequency of their poo.
-There are many potential reasons why a dog might have bloody stool, some of which are quite serious.
+There are many potential reasons why a dog might have bloody stools, some of which are quite serious.

 Conditions that can cause bloody stool in dogs include intestinal parasites, tumors, colitis, and other infections or inflammation of the intestines.
 If a dog is experiencing bloody stool, it is important to take them to the veterinarian for diagnosis and treatment as soon as possible.
 The more information you can give your vet, the quicker they can form a hypothesis and the faster they can make a diagnosis.